fishjam-dev/fishjam/docs/server_notifications.md

 # Server notifications

-Client SDKs communicate with Jellyfish using so called Control Messages (CM), which are messages exchanged using Websockets.
+Client SDKs communicate with Fishjam using so called Control Messages (CM), which are messages exchanged using Websockets.

 A few examples when Control Messages are sent:
 * `join` - sent when peer joins WebRTC room